-Our annual hydrant maintenance program, which includes flushing hydrants, begins the week of June 20 and runs approximately six weeks or longer depending on weather conditions.
-Half of the city’s hydrants are included in the program each year, so that every hydrant is tested every two years.
+Our annual hydrant maintenance program, which includes flushing hydrants, begins the week of June 20 and runs approximately through October depending on weather conditions.
+This year we will be inspecting all of the hydrants within the city.
 During this time, crews will be working weekdays from 8 a.m. to 4 p.m.
 They will not be working weekends.
 While crews are working in your area, please remember to run cold water to check for clarity and refrain from washing laundry until after 5:30 p.m., Monday through Friday.
 Please refer below for current schedule and to see which sections have been completed.
 Please check back often and refer to Section Map for more information.
 If you would like to to receive notifications when we may be in your area, you may sign up for the Code Red Notification System.

 What are they doing to that fire hydrant?